florentpoujol/Daneel/docs/dev/files/setup.md

 [Get the in development version](https://github.com/florentpoujol/Daneel/tree/develop) on the `develop` branch on Daneel's repo on GitHub.

-Copy and paste the `build/Daneel.lua` (or its minified version) in a script at the top of the script's hierarchy.
+Copy and paste the `build/Daneel.lua` in a script at the top of the script's hierarchy.

 Be advised that upon pasting the script's content, __CraftStudio will freeze for several dozens seconds__.
-Don't worry, this is expected due to the big size of the script (even the minified version).
+Don't worry, this is expected due to the big size of the script.
 CraftStudio will unfreeze on its own.

 You can also get some scripted behaviors helpers in the `src/scripted behaviors` folder that allows you to adds features or components while working in the scene editor.